Off Campus Courses (Non PAUSD)

 I would like to jump a lane in Math or a level in World Language.
 May I take a course off-campus during the summer to advance to the next level of the Math or World Language sequence?

 - The first step is to speak with the department IL (Math or World Language).
-IL's will inform you of next steps, that will best meet your individual situation and request.
+IL's can inform you of next steps that will best meet your individual situation and request.

-- We have found that "bridge" courses offered in the summer (specifically for Math) have not yielded successful results for students the next year.
+- We have found that "bridge" courses offered in the summer (specifically for Math or science) have not always yielded successful results for students the next year.
 Learning a year's worth of curriculum in 3-6 weeks will not solidify your understanding of topics in math or world language.
+In Science, students do not receive sufficient time to develop key lab skills that are generally developed over the course of the entire school year.
 These are cumulative subjects that require students to have mastered the previous material to be successful in future classes.

 PAUSD Transcript & GPA Questions